QP/C 8.0.0

 ARM Cortex-M

 This section describes the QP/C ports to the ARM Cortex-M processor family (Cortex M0/M0+/M3/M4/M7/M33).
-Three main implementation options are covered: the cooperative, priority-based QV kernel, the preemptive, run-to-completion QK kernel, and the preemptive, dual-mode blocking QXK kernel.
+Three main implementation options are covered: the non-preemptive QV kernel, the preemptive, run-to-completion QK kernel, and the preemptive, dual-mode blocking QXK kernel.
 Additionally, the use of the VFP (floating point coprocessor) in the M4F/M7/M33 CPUs is explained as well.
 This document assumes QP/C version 7.x or higher.

 Note